anhnguyendepocen/wbg-rr/README.md

 ![5 - Bulk metric](screenshots/5 - Bulk metric.png)

 Ok this is better, it's exactly what I want.
-And, as a bonus, hidden on the second sheet it has the previous methodology.
+And, as a bonus, lurking on the second sheet it has the previous methodology.
 Jackpot!

 ## Creating chart